-To fit the model to the 64 observed frequencies, one can use a computer program that estimates the parameters to minimize the index G (sometimes denoted $G^2$ ), defined as follows:
+To fit the model to the 64 observed frequencies, one can use a computer program to estimate the parameters that minimize the index G (sometimes denoted $G^2$ ), defined as follows:

-$$G = 2\sum \sum O{ij} \ln \left( O{ij} / E{ij} \right) \tag{3}$$ where the summation is over the 64 cells, $O{ij}$ is the observed frequency (count) in the cell, $E{ij}$ is the "expected" frequency.
+$$G = 2\sum \sum O{ij} \ln \left(O{ij}/E{ij}\right) \tag{3}$$ where the summation is over the 64 cells, $O{ij}$ is the observed frequency (count) in the cell, and $E{ij}$ is the "expected" frequency.
 The indices, i and j, represent the 8 response patterns for the first and second replications, respectively; i.e., i = 1, 2, 3, ..., 8 correspond to 111, 112, 121, ..., 222, respectively; i.e., $E{11}$ corresponds to $E{111,111}$ .
 Minimizing G is equivalent to a maximum likelihood solution.

 Transitivity is the assumption that preferences are never intransitive; i.e., it is a special case of TE model in which $p{111} = p{222} = 0$ .
 The difference in G between the general model and the transitive special case is a test statistic for the transitive model.
-The suggested procedure is to first evaluate the TE model, and then to test the special case of transitivity, so there are two statistical tests.
-In the case of small n, one can use computer software developed in Birnbaum, et al. (2016) to estimate the distribution of these two test statistics using Monte Carlo methods.
+The suggested procedure is to first evaluate the TE model, and then test the special case of transitivity; so there are two statistical tests.
+In the case of small n, one can use computer software developed in Birnbaum, et al. (2016) to estimate the distributions of these two test statistics using Monte Carlo methods.

-When the equations for the TE model (including Equation 2) are fit to minimize G in Equation 3, the index of fit tests the assumption that the errors are mutually independent- an extension of what Birnbaum (2013) called "TE independence"- it does not test nor does it assume that responses are independent.
+When the equations for the TE model (including Equation 2) are fit to minimize G in Equation 3, the index of fit tests the assumption that the errors are mutually independent-an extension of what Birnbaum (2013) called "TE independence"-it does not test nor does it assume that responses are independent.
 Response independence is the assumption that any conjunction of responses is simply the product of the binary probabilities of the component responses.
 For example, response independence implies that the expected frequency of repeating the 111 pattern in both replicates is given as follows:

-$$E{111,111} = n[P_1]^2 [P_2]^2 [P_3]^2$$ (4)
+$$E'{111,111} = n[p(XY)]^2[p(YZ)]^2[p(ZX)]^2$$ (4)

-where $P_1$ , $P_2$ , and $P_3$ are the probabilities of choosing X, Y, and Z in the XY, YZ, and ZX choices, respectively.
+where $E'{111,111}$ is the expected frequency of repeating the 111 pattern according to response independence; and p(XY), p(YZ), and p(ZX) are the probabilities of choosing X, Y, and Z in the XY, YZ, and ZX choices, respectively.
 TE independence and response independence can be viewed as alternative (rival) theories that can be fit to the same 8 by 8 array and compared.
+This theory can be evaluated by the same statistical test in Equation 3, using E' instead of E.